uktrade/digital-workspace/README.md

 `REDIS_CACHE_URL` (defines the Redis cache store) `REDIS_SESSION_URL` (if set, defines Redis as the session store)

+## Caching
+The strategy is to cache API calls for 1 minute.
+Currently this is done against the Word Press API:
+See `Rails.cache.fetch` in `wp_api.rb`.

-To enable the redis cache in development:
+To enable the redis cache in development and test:
 `rake dev:cache`
+NOTE: if the cache is enabled this might affect test behaviour!